-Smallest possible image If you add files from a distribution bootstrap, or use static binaries, you may use
+Smallest possible image If you add files from a distribution bootstrap, or use static binaries, you may use the scratch image as base.
+It is a special image with no layer.

 No pain, no gain: by using two images you will ensure that the runtime image contains the bare minimum.
 Lighter, smaller attack surface.